Carlito Olivero: Acting career

 After disbandment, Olivero relocated to Los Angeles to pursue a singing / acting career.
 He appeared in small roles in TNT network series Rizzoli & Isles and in an advertisement for Starbucks. and Time Warner cable.
 He appeared in season 6 episode 9 of Modern Family, as Teddy Keys, dating Alex.

 In 2012, Olivero appeared in a main role in We the Party, a film written and directed by Mario Van Peebles.
 Credited as Carlito Olivero, he plays the role of Paco in the film.

 From 2015 to 2017, Olivero starred in the successful Hulu Original Series, East Los High.
 In 2018, Carlito starred in the YouTube Red scripted drama series, Step Up: High Water.
 He played the role of Derek Sandoval in the thriller film Bad Samaritan, directed by Dean Devlin, which premiered on May 4, 2018.

 On October 18, 2019, it was reported that Olivero had been cast in the upcoming film Escape Room: Tournament of Champions, the sequel to the 2019 psychological thriller film Escape Room which was released on July 16, 2021.

+Personal life

+Olivero is in a relationship with dancer and actress Jade Chynoweth.